Message from the Director

 Welcome and thank you for visiting.

-This spring, UCI officials announced the location for our new home.
+This past spring, UCI officials announced the location for our new home.
 Sited on North Campus adjacent to UCI’s Medical Center-Irvine complex with vistas of San Joaquin Marsh Reserve, the new Langson IMCA facility will be a community hub designed for expansive and inclusive engagement, informed by cross-disciplinary exchange, and forged by the natural environment and vibrancy of place.

 While committed to scholarship and the preservation of artistic legacies, Langson IMCA is also rooted in learning through the humanistic act of connection—a coming together to examine California Art and its creators through various, disparate, and, at times, challenging points of view.
-Through our exhibitions and public programs; K-12 initiatives in numerous local school districts comprising in-person visits resuming in fall 2022 and popular Virtual School Visits; and our UCI student museum educators and gallery guides, we aim to provide multiple points of entry to experience art.
+Through our exhibitions and public programs; K-12 initiatives in numerous local school districts comprising both in-person visits that have resumed in fall 2022 and popular Virtual School Visits; and our UCI student museum educators and gallery guides, we aim to provide multiple points of entry to experience art.
 As we know from our visitors’ feedback, these encounters can be transformational.